socketsupply/nat-traversal-spec/SPEC.md

 - The receiving peer will
   - update its `PongState` property.
-  - re-calcuate its nat state
+  - re-calculate its nat state

 # Credit